erizov/Professor/semester_4/lecture_14_security_patterns/oauth/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Understand security implications and best practices

 ### Short Description

 An authorization framework that enables applications to obtain limited access to user accounts on HTTP services.
-Solves problems like third-party authentication, delegated access, and secure API authorization.
+Addresses third-party authentication, delegated access, and secure API authorization.
 Example: Allowing a photo printing app to access your Google Photos without sharing your password.
-Works by redirecting users to authorization servers, exchanging authorization codes for access tokens.
+Operates by redirecting users to authorization servers, exchanging authorization codes for access tokens.

 **Key Characteristics:**
 - **Time Complexity**: Varies